-As of January 1, 2013 and 2012, and during 2013, 2012 and 2011, the Group did not have any unrecognized tax benefits and thus, no interest and penalties related to unrecognized tax benefits were accrued.
+As of January 1, 2014 and 2013, and during 2014, 2013 and 2012, the Group did not have any unrecognized tax benefits with respect to uncertain tax positions and thus, no interest and penalties related to unrecognized tax benefits were accrued.

 The Company and its Russian subsidiaries file income tax returns in Russia.
-With a few exceptions, income tax returns in Russia are open to examination by the Russian tax authorities for tax years beginning in 2011.
-Tax losses may be fully or partially used to offset taxable profits in the same company in any of the ten years following the year of loss.
-Until January 1, 2012, there were no provisions in the tax legislation of the Russian Federation to permit the Group to reduce taxable profits of a Group company by offsetting tax losses of another Group company against such profits.

-Starting from January 1, 2012, if certain conditions are met, taxpayers are able to pay income tax as a consolidated taxpayers' group ("CTG").
+With a few exceptions, income tax returns in Russia are open to examination by the Russian tax authorities for tax years beginning in 2012.
+A number of Group companies in Russia are paying income tax as a consolidated taxpayers' group ("CTG").
 This allows taxpayers to offset taxable losses generated by certain participants of a CTG against taxable profits of other participants of the CTG.
-Certain Group companies met the legislative requirements and paid income tax as a CTG starting from the first quarter of 2012.